tianyingw/tianyingw.github.io/publications.md

 **[My Google Scholar](https://scholar.google.com/citations?user=YKB6YmgAAAAJ&hl=en&oi=ao)**

+With the increasingly large and complex data generated and need to be analyzed, statistics is highly interdisciplinary and rapidly expanding among the sciences.
+My career goal includes developing state-of-the-art statistical and machine learning methods for solving data-driven problems, advancing statistical theory in the emerging field of data science, and harnessing real-world evidence for decision-making and precision medicine.
+My primary research is centered around developing statistical theories and methodologies to promote statistical learning in complex data, especially on data heterogeneity and measurement errors.
+Much of my methodology research applies to genetic and genomic data analysis, microbiome data analysis, epidemiologic research, and environmental statistics.

 I view open science practices as an important way to increase access and participation in academic research.
 Please check all open-source software related to my articles [here](https://tianyingw.github.io/software/).